Conservation at Cheetah Experience,

 Some of our achievements

-We are proud to have donated our two cheetah girls Rumi and Rae to the Askari Wilderness Conservation programme to be released into a protected wild at Askari.
+We are proud to have released our two cheetah girls Rumi and Rae in conjunction with the Askari Wilderness Conservation programme into a protected wild at Askari.
 The staff at Askari have done a wonderful job ensuring they were ready to live wild and free before releasing them from their boma.
 We are so excited to receive updates on their progress and success!

 We work closely with other ethical and responsible cheetah breeding programs and our cheetahs are all DNA tested and part of a Global Studbook.
 This enables us to carefully select which cheetahs to breed to enhance the next generations' fitness and diversity.
 Watch this video to learn more about DNA testing: